Why is AVG detecting LogMeIn Pro as a Trojan?

 - Go to the Virus Vault.

-- Select LogMeIn.exe, right-click on it and click Restore.
+- Select logmein.exe, right-click it and click Restore.

-If you completely deleted LogMeIn when it was detected, you can restore the LogMeIn service by reinstalling it.
-To reinstall LogMeIn, please click on the link below to download the LogMeIn installer:
+If you completely deleted LogMeIn Pro when it was detected, you can restore the host service by reinstalling it.
+To reinstall LogMeIn Pro, please click the link below to download the host installer:

-This will pull down the installer for LogMeIn.
-When prompted, select the option to reinstall LogMeIn.
+This will pull down the installer for LogMeIn Pro.
+When prompted, select the option to reinstall LogMeIn Pro.
 This will repair and replace any files that were removed by AVG.

 To prevent this from re-occurring, please make sure that you update AVG to the latest version, which was released this morning.
-To update, open AVG and go to Tools > Advanced Settings, Exceptions on the left, add C:\Program Files\LogMeIn as an exception, and restart LogMeIn.
+To update, open AVG and go toon the left, add C:\Program Data\LogMeIn as an exception, and restart the host.